 Minor injuries are common during travel.
 Unaccustomed lifting of heavy luggage is a common cause of shoulder injuries.
 Luggage falling out of overhead storage bins can cause other significant injuries.
 Airplane turbulence may cause motion sickness or injury.
 While seated, passengers should keep their seat belts fastened at all times.
 During ship travel, injuries can be prevented by wearing shoes that provide good traction on wet surfaces, using handrails and removing sunglasses before entering ship stairwells, and remaining alert in unfamiliar surroundings.
 A flashlight is useful for preventing falls at night.

 Anxiety Overview of Anxiety Disorders Anxiety is a feeling of nervousness, worry, or unease that is a normal human experience.
-It is also present in a wide range of psychiatric disorders, including generalized anxiety disorder,... read more affects many people who travel.
+It is also present in a wide range of mental health conditions, including generalized anxiety disorder... read more affects many people who travel.
 Fear of flying, fear of confined spaces, and worries about medical conditions worsening during flight are common sources of anxiety.
 Anxiety can cause insomnia, making jet lag worse.
 People may hyperventilate, often with symptoms such as chest pain, trouble breathing, muscle spasms, and tingling in the arms and hands and around the mouth.
 The company of a seasoned traveler or caregiver may help relieve anxiety.
 Cognitive-behavioral therapy and desensitization programs or hypnosis may also help.
-Sedative or antianxiety drugs, such as zolpidem or alprazolam, taken before and sometimes during the trip, may be of benefit (see table Drugs Used to Treat Anxiety Disorders Drugs Used to Treat Anxiety Disorders ).
+Sedative or antianxiety drugs, such as zolpidem or alprazolam, taken before and sometimes during the trip, may be of benefit (see table ).